How High should I Mount my TV?

 Based on our experience with our clients, two ultimate decision making factors are; Aesthetics (Hanging TV high as if it’s a picture frame) vs. Functionality (Viewing at eye-level comfortably).

 Unlike a picture frame, TV screen is something you stare at for hours if you’re watching a movie or a football game.
-So, if your TV is mounted too high and watch it for long period of time, it’ll most likely put some strain on your neck.
+So, if your TV is mounted too high and watch it for long period of time, you’ll most likely experience some discomfort or pain in your neck.

 Your Favorite Seat in a Movie Theater

 Ask yourself – Where do you like to sit when you go to a movie theater for best viewing experience?
 If you answered ‘Middle Row & Center’ where your eye level is at the center of the screen, then you will definitely appreciate having the TV mounted at eye level so you can watch TV comfortably.

 Have you ever been to a movie theater on a release date of a very popular movie and had to sit in the front row seat because rest of the seats are taken?

 That’s probably because most people find it very uncomfortable to watch with their head tilted back.
 So you should keep that in mind before pulling the trigger and deciding to mount your TV too high.

 Optimal TV height & viewing distance

 | TV Height |